mendix/docs/ATS/general/deployment.md

     docker-compose scale firefoxnode=2 chromenode=2
     ```

-#### Firewall Configuration
+#### 5.4.2 Firewall Configuration

-The firewall should accept TCP connections from the internet on port 4444 (the standard port for selenium server).
-This port should forward to your selenium server.
+The firewall should accept TCP connections from the internet on port 4444 (the standard port for Selenium Server).
+This port should forward to your Selenium Server.

 [green]:attachments/deployment/green.png
 [grey]:attachments/deployment/grey.png